drmayao/academic-kickstart/content/authors/admin/_index.md

 - Principal Investigator
 ---

-Yao Ma is an assistant professor of mechanical engineering at Texas Tech University.
-His research interests include Connected vehicle systems control for energy consumption and emission reductions; Intelligent Vehicle-Traffic Systems; Advanced Diesel Aftertreatment System Modeling, Controls, and Diagnostics; Integrated Powertrain and Aftertreatment System Control for Clean Vehicles.
-He is the founding director of Mobility Automation Lab.
+Yao Ma joined the department of mechanical engineering at Texas Tech University in August, 2019.
+He leads Mobility Automation Lab to develop control and modeling approaches for a wide range of autonomous systems.
+His current research interests include: Connected vehicle systems control for energy consumption and emission reductions; Intelligent Vehicle-Traffic Systems; Advanced Diesel Aftertreatment System Modeling, Controls, and Diagnostics; Integrated Powertrain and Aftertreatment System Control for Clean Vehicles.